slowestmonkey/spacer/README.md

 ## Demo 🎥

 ![Spacer Gameplay](./docs/spacer.gif)
-*Experience the thrill of piloting your ship while staying active!*
+*Experience the thrill of piloting your ship while staying active!
+Fuel is calculated as steps per day divided by 10, while your goal dynamically adjusts based on your activity.*

-## Technical 🤖

 ### Prerequisites